SharvilDhumal/GrafanaAutoBuilder/Output/output.md

   }
 </style>

 This guide focuses only on generating Grafana dashboards from a CSV using the Admin Panel workflow.
 For installation, environment variables, backend/frontend startup, and database configuration, please see the project `README.md`.
-Image placeholders are included—replace them with your image links later.

 > Notes
 > - The project currently supports only PostgreSQL datasources.